Marquinho (footballer, born 2002)

-Marco Antonio Marsulo Junior (born 5 April 2002), commonly known as Marquinho, is a Brazilian footballer who plays as a midfielder for Chapecoense.
+Marco Antonio Marsulo Junior (born 5 April 2002), commonly known as Marquinho, is a Brazilian professional footballer who plays as an attacking midfielder for Botafogo-SP on loan from Liga Portugal 2 club Académico de Viseu.

 Club career

 Born in São José do Rio Pardo, São Paulo, Marquinho started his career at the age of 13 with São Paulo.
 He subsequently represented Juventus-SP and Cruzeiro before joining Chapecoense in 2021.

 Marquinho made his first team – and Série A – debut on 10 October 2021, coming on as a second-half substitute for Geuvânio in a 2–5 away loss against Internacional.

+On 10 June 2025, Marquinho returned to Brazil and joined Botafogo-SP on loan.